Bullet Journaling in 3 Easy Steps

 - Days to remember (birthdays, anniversaries, special events)

 - Reading log

 - Daily habits

-You have all the supplies, you know what you’re going to include, it's finally time to put pen to paper.
+You have all the supplies and you know what you’re going to include, so it's finally time to put pen to paper.
 When laying out your bullet journal’s pages, it can be helpful to start with pencil so you can make changes.
 Consider starting with page numbers and a table of contents so you can always find what you need.
-Bullet journals are never truly “finished”.
+Bullet journals are never truly “finished.”
 This will be a living document you should be using everyday.

-The more you use your bullet journal the better you will get at it and figure out what works best in your life.
+The more you use your bullet journal, the better you will get at it and figure out what works best in your life.
 Overall, remember this is all your own!
-Be creative, get colorful, do whatever you want to make this the best it can be.
+Be creative, get colorful, do whatever you want to make your journaling experience work for you.